 As campus sex assault attorneys, The Zalkin Law Firm has the insight and experience to provide victims with the resources they need to find both justice and healing.

-Our team is available to help clients navigate Title IX proceedings involving school administrators, and explore options for seeking accountability and compensation in the civil justice system.
+Our team is available to help clients navigate Title IX proceedings involving school administrators and explore options for seeking accountability and compensation in the civil justice system.
 Our goal is to bring justice to victims.

 Resources for Victims: